-Terms offered: Not yet offered
+Terms offered: Prior to 2007

 An introduction to the experimental nature of chemistry.
 An emphasis is placed on gaining familiarity with equipment and experience with the rigorous approaches used in Chemistry laboratory courses.
 Areas of investigation include scientific calculations and statistical analysis, analytical measurements, acid-base chemistry, titration, equilibrium, solubility, and green chemistry.